-A list without refactoring? well not this time.
+A list without refactoring?
+Well not this time.
 Among lists on software development the book refactoring or clean code always show up.
 I have never read clean code so I will include refactoring in this list.
-As you may already know refactoring is a book on how to create great code.
+As you may already know, refactoring is a book on how to create great code.
 This includes continuously refactoring and improving your code - which also makes it more maintainable.

-Not long ago (November 2018) Martin Fowler has released a new version of the book.
+Not long ago (November 2018) Martin Fowler released a new version of the book.
 I have not yet read this one, but I have read the old one.
 Seeing as the new book is already a bestseller I have included the new one instead of the old one here:

 7 - The art of Scalability